pragayshourya/reconstruction_grace/README.md

 2. **Conversion to Gridwise Input Files**: After the reprojection process, the modified datasets need to be converted into a format that suits further processing.
 This often involves organizing the data into a grid-wise dataset, which can be directly used to develop a deep learning model.

 3. **Updating 'look_back' Parameter and HPC Submission**: Within the 'main.py' script, there is a parameter called 'look_back.'
 This parameter likely influences the length of historical data used for making predictions or decisions.
-Before submitting the script to a High-Performance Computing (HPC) cluster, this 'look_back' parameter needs to be appropriately adjusted to tailor the analysis to the specific requirements.
+Before submitting the script to a High-Performance Computing (HPC) cluster, this 'look_back' parameter must be appropriately adjusted to tailor the analysis to the specific requirements.
 HPC clusters are powerful computing environments capable of handling complex tasks through parallel processing, which can significantly speed up computations.

 4. **Random Search for Hyperparameters**: Hyperparameters are values that influence the behaviour and performance of Machine learning/Deep learning models.
 The script automates the process of hyperparameter tuning by employing the Random Search method.
 This technique involves systematically trying out various combinations of hyperparameter values to find those that yield the best model performance.